bclover/real-world-functional-programming-book/gitbook/part9/debugging.md

 W00t!

-## Functional Debugging: The Cop Out
+## Functional Debugging: The Cop-Out

 Let's do the same thing using a `Promise` chain: